 KONA HONU DIVERS FREQUENTLY ASKED QUESTIONS

 Where do I check in?
 For your convenience certified divers and snorkelers can meet directly at our boat in the marine.
 Electronic waivers must be signed prior to your arrival at the boat.
-Students, Introductory divers, and anyone that needs their dive certification looked up must come to the shop at least 30 minutes prior.
+Students and anyone that needs their dive certification looked up must come to the shop at least 30 minutes prior.
 Our shop address is 74-5583 Luhia Street.

 Where do I board the boat?
 Honokohau Marina, slip #32.5, Kona's Small Boat Harbor.
 You are provided directions in the confirmation email.

 What items should I bring on the boat?
 It is recommended to bring a hat, sunglasses, towel, and a sweatshirt or jacket.
 Please bring reef safe sunscreen only.
 Please check your sunscreen for "benzones", if your sunscreen contains any benzones it is harmful to our reefs.
 Do NOT use it if you are getting in the ocean.
 We use, sell, and recommend Stream2Sea.